How to Become a Peer Recovery Specialist

 This is not a step you plan, but it’s critical to becoming a peer support specialist.
 What you bring to the table that no one can teach is the hard-earned experience of clawing your way to recovery.

-With that behind you, you have the ability to share your story, to serve as a role model, and to offer advice and guidance to others who are still stuck in addiction.
-Just as important, you have empathy and compassion to offer that is based in genuine understanding.
-While other addiction counselors can feel for patients, only you can identify with them with this step under your belt.
+With that behind you, you can share your story, to serve as a role model, and to offer advice and guidance to others who are still stuck in addiction.
+Just as important, you have empathy and compassion to offer, grounded in genuine understanding.
+While other addiction counselors can empathize with patients, only you can identify with them with this step under your belt.

 2. Undergo and Pass a Criminal Background Check